abideenz01/Data-Engineering-/data-engineering/README.md

 # Data Engineering Zoomcamp Portfolio

-This repository contains my hands-on projects from the Data Engineering Zoomcamp (DataTalksClub).
+This repository contains my hands-on projects for the Data Engineering  .
 Each folder corresponds to a module/exercise completed during the course.

 ## Modules
 - docker/ - Environment setup with Docker